masdev94/masdev94/README.md

 <h1 align="center">Hi 👋,
  I'm Aleksandar Kuzmanovic</h1>
-<h3 align="center">I'm a Front-End Developer and a Computer Science student from Serbia.</h3>
+<h3 align="center">I'm a Full-Stack Developer and a Computer Science student from Serbia.</h3>

 - 🔭 I’m currently working on **Node.js Projects**
-- 🌱 I’m currently learning **an intermediate level of Node.js** and getting better every day.
+- 🌱 I’m currently learning **an advanced level of Node.js** and getting better every day.
 - 📫 You can reach me via LinkedIn or email: aleksandarkuzmanovic02@gmail.com

 <h3 align="left">Connect with me on LinkedIn:</h3>